dnhansen/maths-resources/README.md

 ### Riemannian geometry

+1. Do Carmo, *Differential Geometry of Curves and Surfaces*.
+I'll get back to the details on this one, but until then: Do not recommend!
-1. Lee, *Introduction to Riemannian Manifolds*.
+2. Lee, *Introduction to Riemannian Manifolds*.
-2. O'Neill, *Semi-Riemannian Geometry: With Applications to Relativity*.
+3. O'Neill, *Semi-Riemannian Geometry: With Applications to Relativity*.
-3. Petersen, *Riemannian Geometry*.
+4. Petersen, *Riemannian Geometry*.